WfHit/Udacity_CarND/Term3/CarND-Path-Planning-Project/Model_Documentation.md

 `C_Navigation_t`
 This class read in waypoints from file highway_map.csv, then use this data to create three spline object x to s, y to s, dx to s and dy to s.
-Do given s and d we can caculate x, y, dx, dy at any piont.
+So given s and d we can caculate x, y, dx, dy at any piont.
 It's public interface is descripted below:

 | Method Name         	|     Description	                              |
 |:---------------------:|:---------------------------------------------:|